jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 available with minimum scrolling.
 Content pages, e.g. article pages may be longer to facilitate uninterrupted reading.
 * Homepages that are too long do not allow users to focus on their core tasks and make finding information difficult.
-Too much scrolling makes autistic users feel ‘dizzy’ and ‘overwhelmed’.
+* Too much scrolling makes autistic users feel ‘dizzy’ and ‘overwhelmed’.
-* On long pages, participants feel like they are lost in “something” that has no end.
+* On long pages, users can feel like they are lost in “something” that has no end.

 ### Clearly separate design elements & sections that do not belongtogether
 * Clearly separate different sections and items on the page by using white space